RetroDECK/ES-DE/USERGUIDE-DEV.md

 ### Fujitsu FM Towns

-The Tsugaru emulator is still somehow experimental and although there are builds available for Windows, macOS and Linux on the Tsugaru [GitHub](https://github.com/captainys/TOWNSEMU) page, only the Windows release seems to be functioning entirely correctly.
-The Linux build has controller/input issues as described later below.
-It's also made specifically for Ubuntu and there is no AppImage release available, so if you run some other Linux distribution then it may not run at all.
-Extracting the binary from the Debian package has however been reported to work on SteamOS at least.
-The macOS release does not seem to include the command line binary for the emulator which makes it unusable with ES-DE.
+This system is emulated using Tsugaru or MAME standalone.

+**Tsugaru**

+The Tsugaru emulator is available for Linux and Windows and can be downloaded from https://github.com/captainys/TOWNSEMU

+While there's a macOS release available it's not packaged properly and it does not include a command line binary which makes it unusable with ES-DE.
+Also note that there is no AppImage release for Linux and the binary build is made specifically for Ubuntu.
+It may work on other distributions but you'll need to test it.

 For both the Windows and Linux release you need to create a `roms` subdirectory inside the emulator directory where the system BIOS/ROM files need to be located.
 These are the required files, and they have to be named in uppercase: